rsanchezgarc/micrograph_cleaner_em/README.md

+#carbonCleaner
-carbonCleaner is a python package designed to segment cryo-EM micrographs into:
+**carbonCleaner** is a python package designed to segment cryo-EM micrographs into:

   -carbon/high-contrast region
   -normal regions